 Entry was $5.00USD for adults and $3.00USD for children

 When is the Butterfly garden open?

 The Butterfly Garden is open daily from 10am

 How long do I need at the Butterfly garden?

 It is a very small garden and even with the guide we only spent around 45 minutes there.
 Most of the time was spent trying to get a great photo of a butterfly.

 Cambodian Land mine museum

 The Cambodian Land mine museum was originally started by Aki Ra.
 He was a soldier for the Khmer Rouge and he laid land mines all over Cambodia.
-As a sign of remorse he has now made it is life’s work to go and defuse some of those bombs he laid.
+As a sign of remorse, he has now made it is life’s work to go and defuse some of those landmines he laid.